 This working Jacquard loom is at the Shelburn Museum near Burlington, Vermont (USA).
 To the left center on the far side of the loom you can see the light-colored "deck" of punched cards that control the loom.
 On top is the "card reader".
 In fact, the deck is a loop; the cards are attached edge to edge and go round and round through the reader, producing a repeating pattern.
 The intricate fabric designs of the 1800s were highly prized and sometimes -- in an early instance of software piracy -- card decks would be stolen by competing textile mills.

-The punched-card idea was adopted later by Charles Babbage about 1830 to control his Analytical Engine, and later by Herman Hollerith for tabulating the 1890 USA census.
-The image at above (of a different loom) is from and shows the punched cards a bit more clearly.
+The punched-card idea was adopted later by Charles Babbage about 1830 to control his Analytical Engine, and later still by Herman Hollerith for tabulating the 1890 USA census.
+The image above (of a different loom) is from and shows the punched cards a bit more clearly.

 As Lady Ada Lovelace (the world's first programmer) said, regarding the use of punched cards as the control medium for the Babbage Analytical Engine, "the Analytical Engine weaves algebraical patterns just as the Jacquard-loom weaves flowers and leaves."